Dr. Richard Brettell

 In conjunction with the exhibition, Brettell published Pissaro's People, an archival study that included interviews with surviving family members of the artist and research from newly discovered letters.

-Mrs. Nancy B. Hamon made the donation to create the endowment in April 2004, and Brettell was appointed to the chair in May 2005.
+Mrs. Nancy B. Hamon made the donation to create the endowment for the Margaret M. McDermott Distinguished Chair of Art and Aesthetic Studies in April 2004, and Brettell was appointed to the chair in May 2005.
 The chair was created to support the scholarly, educational and research activities of an internationally recognized scholar in the area of art and aesthetic studies.

 Brettell founded the Center for the Interdisciplinary Study of Museums at UT Dallas in 1998.
 His expertise encompasses Impressionism and French painting from 1830 to 1930.
 His museum experience includes serving as the Eugene McDermott Director at the Dallas Museum of Art and Searle Curator of European Painting at the Art Institute of Chicago.